 If the command sent to the controller involves a data transfer (see Figure 7), the controller will deassert the C/D line to indicate a data transfer.
 If the data transfer is from the Host to the controller (write data) the I/O line will be deasserted.
 If the data transfer is from the controller to the Host (read data) the I/O line will be asserted.
 The controller will then set the REQ line to request a byte transfer.
 The Host will respond by transferring a byte across the data bus and then asserting ACK (if ACK is not asserted within 256 microseconds after the assertion of REQ, the controller will abort the data transfer sequence and attempt to transfer a status byte - see section 4.5.4).
 The Host will then deassert ACK and wait for the next assertion of REQ.
-This handshake continues until 256 bytes of data have been transferred.
-For all data transfers, all 256 bytes will first be transferred to the sector buffer.
-The data will then be transferred to its destination, one byte at a time.
+This handshake continues until all data has been transferred